CreatCodeBuild/WebAct/README.md

 The web app is not publicly avaiable yet.
 Still developing...
 But you can fork or clone this repo, and run it in your localhost with NodeJS

+# Code & API
+see the source code comments

 # Design
 I watched a "Documentation Driven Development" talk from PyCon16, which inspired me to write this doc to guide my development.
 Hope this can get you excited to join me as well.
 (No, I don't really has that hope unless this is a cool software)